USC Trojans football: "Perfect Day"

 A "Perfect Day" (a phrase created by the school's football announcer Pete Arbogast) to any USC fan is a USC win coupled with losses by UCLA and Notre Dame.
-There have been 63 "Perfect Days" since the first one occurred in 1921.
-Perfect days have been possible since 1919, when UCLA began playing football.
+There have been 66 "Perfect Days" since the first one occurred in 1921.
+Perfect Days have been possible since 1919 when UCLA began playing football.

+The most recent Perfect Day occurred on September 13, 2025, when USC defeated Purdue, UCLA lost to New Mexico, and Notre Dame lost to Texas A&M.

+Cal

+USC has a rivalry with California.
+While not as significant as the Stanford or UCLA rivalries, for either school, USC and Cal played an annual game, and met more than 100 times.
+The game was often called The Weekender, referring to the weekend trip to the Bay Area; although, this term also applied to the Stanford game, as each series (USC/Cal and USC/Stanford) would alternate home and away.
+As of the 2023 season, USC had played Cal more than any other opponent, with the 2023 game marking the 112th meeting, according to Cal, and the 108th meeting according to USC, with discrepancies in the game record before 1920.
+The last Weekender was played on October 28, 2023, with Cal losing to USC 49-50.
+USC's record in the series was 72-32-4, as of 2023.
+In 2024, USC joined the Big Ten Conference while Cal joined the Atlantic Coast Conference.
+This put the rivalry between the Bears and Trojans on hiatus with no future meetings scheduled as of March 2024.

 Notre Dame

 USC plays Notre Dame each year, with the winner keeping the Jeweled Shillelagh.
 The inter-sectional game has featured more national championship teams, Heisman trophy winners, All-Americans, and future NFL hall-of-famers than any other collegiate match-up.
-The two schools have played the game annually since 1926 (except for years 1943–1945 when World War II travel restrictions kept the game from being played or 2020 due to the COVID-19 pandemic).
+The two schools have played the game annually since 1926 (except for the years 1943–1945 when World War II travel restrictions kept the game from being played or 2020 due to the COVID-19 pandemic).
 Unlike most rivalry games, the game enjoys neither the possibility of acquiring regional "bragging rights" nor the import of intra-league play.
 The game has been referred to as the greatest inter-sectional rivalry in college football.
-Notre Dame leads the series 50–36–5 through the 2022 season.
+Notre Dame leads the series 51–37–5 through the 2023 season.